APRIL 2007

 Media: SMH

-Ultralight Tragedy at Howard Airpark - Two Killed when Allegro Ultralight Clips Trees
+Ultralight Tragedy at Howard Airpark - 2 Killed - Allegro Ultralight Clips Trees

 April 19 2007